PyFlightCoach/geometry/README.md

 # README #

-Tools for handling 3D geometry
+Tools for handling 3D geometry, mostly just adds a nice interface to sets of geometric enterties.